A large body of evidence indicates that the dorsolateral prefrontal

 among various parts of the cortex, for example, between a tune

-guests who were at the table.
-However, all other things being
+who were at the table.
+However, all other things being equal,

-equal, such associations would naturally fade over time,
+such associations would naturally fade over time, so that your

-so that your mind did not become cluttered with useless
+mind did not become cluttered with useless memories.
+What might

-memories.
-What might cause such associations to be strengthened
+cause such associations to be strengthened and eventually etched

-charge it may have had for you, or how gratifying you
+may have had for you, or how gratifying you found its content.

 The various structures